bugadani/Validatiny/README.md

  * All - validates against a list of Rules where all Rules must apply
  * Boolean - accepts only true or false
  * Callable - accepts callable values
- * Callback - calls a function or static method to validate the value
+ * Callback - calls a function or static method to validate the value.
  * CollectionOf - validates a collection of elements against a single rule (e.g. validates is something is an array of numbers)
  * Enum - validates against a list of values
  * Not - negates the result of the inner validator